Emergency Stopping the Diesel Generator

 Loose Parts and vibrations

 Vibration is one of the most common causes of wear on moving parts.
 Parts can come loose, reducing efficiency and performance.
 Loose bolts are also a significant source of vibration.
 To prevent this, it is essential to regularly inspect all moving parts for loose bolts and other signs of wear.
-Additionally, regular maintenance should ensure that all components are adequately lubricated and tightened to prevent excessive vibration while the engine is running.
+Additionally, regular maintenance should ensure that all components are adequately lubricated and tightened to prevent excessive vibration while the engine runs.
 If the bolts loosen or vibrate excessively while the engine is running, immediately stop the generator motor, investigate the cause, and repair it.

 Wrong Approach by Engineers